pkuma-msft/pkuma-msft.github.io/azure-test-plans/articles/testcase-import-export-csv.md

 - Local parameters and Shared Parameters in a test case are not supported while exporting or importing.
 - Graceful error handling and data validation is not supported.
 This is work in progress and will get better with future updates.
 - Delete operation is not supported.
 If you delete or remove a test case from CSV and import it; the test case will not get deleted from the suite or team project.
-- When creting new test cases via importing, you must set the state of the test case to ```Active```.
+- When creating new test cases via importing, you must set the state of the test case to ```Active```.
 Other state values during test case creation are not supported.

 Feel free to reach out to use at [importexporthelp@microsoft.com](mailto:importexporthelp@microsoft.com?subject=Import/export%20suggestions%) for any suggestions or feedback.